miappio/cleanator/www/lib/miappio-sdk/README.md

 Thank you for building great app.
 Miapp.io will support you to manager auth, session storage.

+Like described in this blog post : https://goo.gl/P9fXQH

 ### Install

 With NPM :